kadena-io/pact/docs/pact-reference.md

 instead of addressing functions in a lookup table, the function definition is directly injected (or "inlined") into the callsite.
 This is an example of the performance advantages of a Turing-incomplete language.

-### Variables {#variables}
+### Single-assignment Variables {#variables}

 Pact allows variable declarations in [let expressions](#let) and [bindings](#binding).
 Variables are
-immutable: they cannot be re-assigned or modified in-place.
-The most common variable declaration occurs in the [with-read](#with-read) function, assigning variables to column values by name.
+immutable: they cannot be re-assigned, or modified in-place.

+A common variable declaration
+occurs in the [with-read](#with-read) function, assigning variables to column values by name.
+The [bind](#bind) function offers this same functionality for objects.

 Module-global constant values can be declared with [defconst](#defconst).

 ### Data Types {#datatypes}

-Pact is not a explicitly-typed language, but does use fixed type representations "under the hood" and does no coercion of types, so is strongly-typed nonetheless.
-Authors can employ functions like [is-string](#is-string), [is-decimal](#is-decimal) to enforce type safety.
+Pact code can be explicitly typed, and is always strongly-typed under the hood as the native functions perform strict typechecking as indicated in their documented type signatures. language, but does use fixed type representations "under the hood" and does no coercion of types, so is strongly-typed nonetheless.

 Pact's supported types are: